 Education Abroad is defined as any activity outside of the United States (non-credit or credit bearing) undertaken by IUP personnel which contributes to the participants’ academic development and, in most cases, counts toward an academic degree.

 This is defined as an international program directed by an IUP faculty or staff member who leads students abroad.
-Typically, these are 2-8 weeks in duration.
+Typically, these are two to eight weeks in duration.
 May include many different types of programs, including, but not limited to, traditional semesters,

 travel seminars, and field studies.